MeteoSwiss/rainforest/docs/reference/db_cmd.rst

 Database command-line tool
 ==========================================

 The *database* submodule has only a command-line tool to populate (update) the database.
-For SQL queries please use the command-line :ref:`interface` .
+For SQL queries please use the command-line :ref:`Interface`.

 .. _db_populate: